badassops/ldap-tool-go/docs/setup_servers.md

 # THESE SHOULD ONLY BE EXECUTED ON THE PRIMARY LDAP SERVER ONLY

-create the group and sudoers LDAP configuration records content of the group.ldif file this is an example!, however we do need the group *nogroup*
+create the group and sudoers LDAP configuration records content of the group.ldif file
+These is are example where we use the user *momo* and the group &vpn however we do need the group *nogroup*

 ```
 dn: cn=nogroup,ou=groups,dc=co,dc=badassops,dc=com